 5. Improve Your Credit Before Shopping for a Policy

-Your credit score can impact how much you will pay for homeowner insurance.
+Your credit score can impact how much you will pay for homeowners insurance.
 You can pay a higher premium if your credit score is low, so try to improve your score before buying a policy.
 Improving your credit score can also help you to get a better rate on your mortgage and more favorable loan terms.

 6. Don’t Ever Let Your Coverage Lapse

-7. Protect Your Home with the Right Coverage
+Protect Your Home with the Right Coverage

-With these tips, you can find the right policy so you can have the peace of mind knowing you’re financially protected from major expenses due to unexpected events.
+With these tips, you can find the right policy so you can have the peace of mind of knowing you’re protected should disaster ever strike.